bravok/bravok.github.io/_posts/2019-03-07-ABB-comprehensive-app-performance-testing.md

 # Product Testing Process

 Simply put, this process is that of a Product Tester executing tests using one or more services and following a plan.
-There are other tests conducted earlier in the product delivery lifecycle; but for performance the goals are easily stated:
+There are other tests conducted earlier in the product delivery lifecycle; but for performance the goals are different.
+Here they are:

 * Confirm all features are working
 * Prevent old defects from returning